Vfox Backend

 Dependencies

-No dependencies are required for vfox.
-Vfox lua code is read via a lua interpreter built into mise.
+No extra system packages are required to run the vfox backend.
+Vfox Lua code is executed by the interpreter built into mise.

 Usage